Forest-Economics-Goettingen/optimLanduse/README.md

     The inner solution is solved using the *lpSolveAPI()* function of the **lpSolveApi** package. *coefObjective* is the data frame that contains these coefficients.
--   *coefConstraing*: A data frame with the respective constraints for the inner solution solved by *lpsolveAPI()*.
+-   *coefConstraint*: A data frame with the respective constraints for the inner solution solved by *lpsolveAPI()*.
--   *distances*: The distance of each scenario to its own theoretically best-achievable contribution (reference).
+-   *distance*: The distance of each scenario to its own theoretically best-achievable contribution (reference).
 See Equation 3 in Husmann et al. (n.d.).